WCY-dt/blog/_posts/2019-10-01-OverTheWire Bandit.md

 **Level Goal**:

 > The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL encryption.
-> *Helpful note: Getting “HEARTBEATING” and “Read R BLOCK”?
-Use -ign_eof and read the “CONNECTED COMMANDS” section in the manpage.
+> *Helpful note: Getting "HEARTBEATING" and "Read R BLOCK"?
+Use -ign_eof and read the "CONNECTED COMMANDS" section in the manpage.
 Next to ‘R’ and ‘Q’, the ‘B’ command also works in this version of that command…*
 > **Commands you may need to solve this level**
 > `ssh, telnet, nc, openssl, s_client, nmap`